Edith Hester McDonald-Brown: Early life and beginnings

-Edith McDonald-Brown was born on December 17, 1886 to Thomas G. W. McDonald and Jessica Brown.
-She grew up in a middle-class household in Africville, near Halifax, Nova Scotia.
-Living in Africville, she worked at a general store ran by her mother Jessica Brown.
+Edith McDonald-Brown was born on December 17, 1886, to Thomas G. W. McDonald and Jessica Brown.
+She grew up in a middle-class household in Africville, near Halifax, Nova Scotia, Canada.
+While living in Africville, she worked at a general store run by her mother, Jessica Brown.

 McDonald-Brown's interest in painting began as a young girl.
 One of her earliest surviving pieces dates back to 1898, produced at age twelve.

 It is speculated she may have attended art school while briefly living in Montréal's Plateau district near Parc Lafontaine and Rachel before returning home, where she married William Henry Brown Jr. Because her paintings are signed "Edith McDonald," it is presumed that her work predates her marriage to William Henry Brown Jr.

 Works

 Paintings

 Only four of her paintings have survived, ranging from 1898 to 1906: three landscapes and a still life.
 Each painting is in its original frame and was painted in oil with beautifully polished, nearly imperceptible brushstrokes.
 They are said to be the first oil paintings by a black woman in Canadian art history.
 McDonald-Brown’s granddaughter, the late Geraldine Parker was able to preserve the four existing paintings passed down to her.